Daisytomato2/Mood-canvas/README.md

 # Mood-canvas

-#  Emotion-Based Color Interface

 An interactive Tkinter application that changes its background color and displays emojis based on your emotion.
-Enter an emotion like “happy”, “sad”, or “angry” and see your mood visualized 🌈
+Enter an emotion like “happy”, “sad”, or “angry” and see your mood visualized �